cantryDev/FixTradeoffers/Readme.md

 ### Chrome

 1. Download and unzip the zip file.
+(Top Right -> Code -> Download ZIP)
 2. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
 3. Enable Developer mode by ticking the checkbox in the upper-right corner.
 4. Click on the "Load unpacked extension..." button.